Charlie Keller

 Charles Ernest Keller (September 12, 1916 – May 23, 1990) was an American professional baseball player.
 He played as a left fielder in Major League Baseball from 1939 through 1952 for the New York Yankees (1939–1943, 1945–1949, 1952) and Detroit Tigers (1950–1951).
 A native of Middletown, Maryland, he batted left-handed and threw right-handed.
 His ability to hit massive fly balls and home runs earned him the nickname "King Kong".

 Career

-A splendid all-round athlete at the University of Maryland, where he earned a degree in agricultural economics in 1937, Keller joined the Yankees in 1939 and quickly became the regular left fielder, with Tommy Henrich patrolling right field and Joe DiMaggio in center field.
+Keller was an all-round athlete at the University of Maryland, where he earned a degree in agricultural economics in 1937.
+Keller joined the Yankees in 1939 and quickly became the regular left fielder, with Tommy Henrich patrolling right field and Joe DiMaggio in center field.
 For much of ten American League seasons, Keller, DiMaggio, and Henrich formed one of the best-hitting outfields in baseball history.

 Through much of his career, Keller was a feared slugger and a competent fielder.
 In his rookie season he hit .334 with 11 home runs and 83 RBI in 111 games.
 Keller hit three homers and batted .438 as the Yankees swept four games from the Cincinnati Reds in the World Series.